 Satisfactory Academic Progress

-Barry University, in compliance with recently changed federal regulations, has established the following standards of academic progress (SAP) that must be met to receive federal financial aid.
+Barry University, in compliance with federal regulations, has established the following standards of academic progress (SAP) that must be met to receive federal financial aid.
 To maintain financial aid eligibility, a student must be making satisfactory progress towards a degree.
 Satisfactory progress is determined in both a qualitative and a pace measurement.

 Qualitative component: (cumulative grade point average)